soolstafir/Machine-learning-course/README.md

 # Machine-learning-course
 Machine learning is an area of artificial intelligence and computer science that includes the development of software and algorithms that can make predictions based on data.
+The software can make decisions and follow a path that is not specifically programmed.
+Machine learning is used within the field of data analytics to make predictions based on trends and insights in the data.